Crime increased after police halted island night patrols

 It is understood the model was dependent on officers volunteering to be on call and only half agreed to do it.

-Police data from June and July, shows there was a year-on-year increase in the number of overnight crimes reported.
+Police data from June and July, shows there was a year-on-year increase in the number of incidents reported through the night.

-Officers were called out to 56 incidents, compared with 36 the previous year when police were on shift rather than on call at home.
+There were 56 incidents logged compared with 36 the previous year when police were on shift rather than on call at home.

 READ MORE: Bute police trial cut short following public outcry